NHSDigital/bcss-playwright/docs/utility-guides/TableUtil.md

 #### How This Function Works

-1.Attempts to identify table headers from <thead> or <tbody>.
+1. Attempts to identify table headers from <thead> or <tbody>.
-2.Iterates through header cells and matches text with column_name.
+2. Iterates through header cells and matches text with column_name.
-3.Returns the index if found, otherwise raises an error.
+3. Returns the index if found, otherwise raises an error.